AveroLLC/check-api/README.md

 ```

 ### DELETE /checks - delete all checks
-_This is mainly here so that you can clean up data while doing dev work and get back to a fresh state._
+_This is here so that you can clean up data while doing dev work and get back to a fresh state.
+There's no requirement to expose this through the UI you are building._

 ##### Body:
 _body should be an empty object_